vda-lab/vda-lab.github.io/sdm.md

 12:30 and afternoon session 13:30 – 17:00._</small>

 ### Goal of (this part of) the course
-Students should be able to construct and retrieve information from a normalised database using Structured Query Language (SQL) in sqlite.
+Students should be able to construct and retrieve information from a normalised database using Structured Query Language (SQL) in sqlite, as well as understand the possibilities of NoSQL databases (i.c.
+ArangoDB).

 - normalised database = a collection of data tables with desirable relational properties respecting particular data requirements.
 This enables unambiguous data retrieval, efficient data storage, data protection, etc
 - SQL = standardised system used to combine data tables in a normalised relational database.
 This enables retrieval of data, answers to ad-hoc questions, etc